What priority does your business place on aftermarket parts sales?

 - High availability (achievable through accurate demand forecasting and effective inventory management)

 Success in aftermarket sales growth will depend on your ability to make it easy for customers to buy from you and to differentiate your offerings from those of independent dealers.
-The need for technological leverage to achieve these goals is driving the adoption of eCommerce for OEMs as a growing trend.
+Firms are rapidly adopting eCommerce for OEMs due to the demand for technological capabilities that support their bottom line.

 The Benefits of eCommerce for OEMs